 But of course, there are hikes of different lengths and for all levels so you don’t necessarily need to be an experienced hiker to get a taste of the mountains in Corsica.
 Some of the locals’ favorites include the Customs Officers’ Path in Cap Corse, the many trails in the Calanques of Piana (similar to the Calanques of Marseille-Cassis), Piscia di Gallu waterfall in the Ospedale forest, or the hike to Lake Nino starting from Vergio Pass.

 With so many wonderful beaches, mountains, canyons, and rivers, Corsica is the perfect place to enjoy outdoor activities.
-Corsica proposes all kind of outdoor activities located all over the islands:
+Corsica proposes all kinds of outdoor activities located all over the islands:

 - Canyoning in Zoïcu canyon but also in Richiusa canyon, or Verghellu canyon

 - Segway on Ile-Rousse

 - Boat trips to Cap Corse, Saint-Florent, Porto, Bonifacio, or the Lavezzi Islands

 - Tree climbing in the adventure park of Vero, a small village on the heights of Ajaccio

 - Kayaking and jet skiing on some beaches